SouthGreenPlatform/genoring/DEVEL.md

 - modules (R):
   Contains available GenoRing modules as well as a module template.
   Each module has its own directory.
-If a module has a "src" directory, the "src" subdirectories should be writable, especially when using ARM achitectures as the "Dockerfile" may be automatically generated there by "genoring.pl".
+If a module has a "src" directory, the "src" sub-directories should be writable, especially when using ARM achitectures as the "Dockerfile" may be automatically generated there by "genoring.pl".